A reinforcement learning approach to rare trajectory sampling: Formulation and applications

+We will now discuss how a variety of rare trajectory problems can be seen as a reweighting.
+In this case the reweighted ensemble is difficult to study using simulations based on the original dynamics, necessitating the use of alternative sampling schemes such as cloning and TPS, and/or the construction of an adapted sampling dynamics \cite{Giardina2006,Cerou2007,Lecomte2007b,Dean2009,Giardina2011,Carollo2019,Bolhuis2002,Hedges2009,Borkar2002,Borkar2003,Ahamed2006,Basu2008,Todorov2009,Chetrite2015,Jack2015a,Garrahan2016,Jack2019,Derrida2019,Derrida2019a,Dolezal2019,Oakes2020}.
+Our work will supplement these by connecting the construction of an alternative sampling dynamics to reinforcement learning.

-Throughout this paper we will use a simple underlying model as an recurring example: a random walker with the aim to meet certain conditions in its trajectories (see below).
-That is, the original or initial dynamics is that of a single particle hopping on a lattice, $\mathbb{X}=\mathbb{Z}$, with Markovian transition probabilities $P(x\pm1|x)=1/2$.
+To make our discussion of applications concrete, we will use a simple model as a recurring example: a random walker.
+That is, the original dynamics is that of a single particle hopping on a lattice, where the state $x$ takes integer values, with Markovian transition probabilities $P(x\pm1|x)=1/2$.
 We will consider both infinite and periodic boundaries when we study rare events of this model in finite and long times, respectively.
-The probability of each trajectory then takes a particularly simple form, being just $P(\omega_{t}^T)=2^{-(T-t)}$.
+The probability of each trajectory takes a particularly simple form, being just $P(\omega_{t}^T)=2^{-(T-t)}$.
 We will consider a variety of rare event problems based on this model, related either to its instantaneous position $x$ or to an observable of the full trajectory, notably the area